Congratulations, ECP Spring 2022 Graduates!

-BATON ROUGE – The Center for Community Engagement, Learning, and Leadership (CCELL), in conjunction with LSU Campus Life, are pleased to announce its largest cohort of 20 seniors that will graduate with the Engaged Citizen distinction in May 2021.
+BATON ROUGE – The Center for Community Engagement, Learning, and Leadership (CCELL), in conjunction with LSU Campus Life, is pleased to announce its Spring 2022 cohort of 11 seniors that will graduate with the Engaged Citizen distinction.

 CCELL and LSU Campus Life established the Engaged Citizen Program to support and recognize the accomplishments of undergraduate students who engage significantly with their communities to address critical community needs.
 Any undergraduate student can apply to be a part of the program.

 “The service these students offered others through challenging times is an incredible testament to their readiness for serving as engaged LSU alumni.
 We are proud of them and thankful they chose to lead and serve as LSU students,” said Associate Dean of Students and Director of LSU Campus Life Jacob Brumfield.

 The Spring 2022 Engaged Citizens are as follows: